Sideward contact tracing and the control of epidemics in large gatherings: Methods

 \subsection{Mean-field equations and epidemic threshold}

-To determine the epidemic threshold, we apply a mean-field approach, which is exact since the random selection of participants in gatherings at each time step destroys local correlations.
-In this framework the thresholds for SIR and SIS models coincide~\cite{Tizzani2018}.
+The epidemic threshold is obtained from the linearisation of the evolution equations.
+For activity-driven models, the results of the compartmental model are exact since the random selection of participants in the gatherings destroys local correlations.
+Clearly, in an intrinsically mean-field model finite size effects could be present, however vanishing as the number of agents grows.
+Moreover, in this framework the thresholds for SIR and SIS models coincide~\cite{Tizzani2018}.
 Therefore we consider the slightly simpler SIS dynamics and we write down equations for the temporal evolution (for arbitrary $\Psi(s)$ and $\epsilon(s)$) of the probabilities that at time $t$ a node is in each of the epidemiological compartments, i.e. $S(t)$, $A(t)$, $A_T(t)$, $A_Q(t)$, $P(t)$ and $I(t)$.
-We obtain a set of coupled non-linear differential equations which describe the agents activity, the epidemic spreading and the adaptive behaviour due to isolation of the symptomatic and CT (see SI for the equations and their derivation).
+We obtain a set of coupled non-linear differential equations which describe the agents activity, the epidemic spreading and the adaptive behaviour due to isolation of the symptomatic and CT (see SM for the equations and their derivation).
 By varying the control parameter $\lambda$, the model features a transition between a phase where outbreaks involve only a finite number of individuals and a phase where they extend to a finite fraction of the population.
-Linearizing around the healthy phase $S=1$, we obtain \begin{widetext}
+Linearising around the healthy phase $S=1$, we obtain \begin{widetext}

 \end{widetext} where